 The GCM involves the determination of a valuation indication by multiplying a representative level of earnings, cash flows or other measure against an appropriate risk‐adjusted multiple.
 This approach provides an indication of value for a company or asset that corresponds with the particular earnings figure being capitalized on a controlling or non‐controlling basis dependent on the underlying levels of multiples applied.

 For purposes of this analysis, RNA did not rely upon the GCM in determining the enterprise value of the Company since it is a pre-revenue company.
 Notwithstanding, RNA did consider Guideline Public Companies deemed comparable to the Company, a key element of the Market Approach.
-Refer to Exhibits E.1, and E.2 for details on enterprise value, projections, operating metrics, market capitalization, business descriptions, and other metrics for the selected Guideline Public Companies.
+Refer to Exhibits E.1, E.2 and E.3 for details on enterprise value, projections, operating metrics, market capitalization, business descriptions, and other metrics for the selected Guideline Public Companies.

 For purposes of this analysis, RNA considered the following Guideline Public Companies.